The Complete Guide to PCOS and How it Affects Your Pregnancy

 Possibly PCOS symptoms can affect both mother and baby.
 Also, the other problems include:

-1. Preeclampsia: Due to Preeclampsia, there is a sudden increase in blood pressure and swelling of the hands or face.
+Due to Preeclampsia, there is a sudden increase in blood pressure and swelling of the hands or face.
 Generally, this happens in early pregnancy or after 20 weeks, but it can be treated.

-2. Miscarriage: A woman who has PCOS has the chance of early miscarriage in the pregnancy, but research shows that taking medications may reduce the risk.
+A woman who has PCOS has the chance of early miscarriage in the pregnancy, but research shows that taking medications may reduce the risk.

-3. Mood Swings: Due to PCOS, other problems can also be incurred like depression, anxiety, and also higher level of androgen hormones binge eating.
+Due to PCOS, other problems can also be incurred like depression, anxiety, and also higher level of androgen hormones binge eating.

-4. Gestational Diabetes: Gestational Diabetes only appears during pregnancy.
+Gestational Diabetes only appears during pregnancy.
 It is a condition in which hormones from the placenta block the body’s production of the hormone insulin, resulting in high blood sugar levels.

-5. Premature Birth: It is the probability that in PCOS, the child is born prematurely.
+It is the probability that in PCOS, the child is born prematurely.

 The treatment plan may depend on age, severe symptoms, and overall health.
 The type of treatment also decides whether you want to get pregnant in the future or not.
-If you are planning to get pregnant, then Consult IVF Specialist Doctor in Patna and it may include:
+If you are planning to get pregnant, then Consult IVF Specialist Doctor in Patna and it may include.

 Conclusion